henley-regatta/henley-regatta.github.io/_posts/2024-04-27-OurFirstWinterWithAHeatPump.md

 ## Energy Reduction

-We've saved over 3/4 of the total energy (measured in kWh) required to heat our house by switching to the Heat Pump.
+We've saved over 3/4 (to whit: 77.4%) of the total energy required to heat our house by switching to the Heat Pump.

 ![77% Saving in Energy Consumption by switching to Heat Pump](/assets/2024-04-27_Heatpump_EnergyUsage_Comparison.png)